gregsochanik/vim-setup/README.md

 * YouCompleteMe with `--omnisharp-completer --tern-completer options`

 and a few others to help with javascript dev - see the .vimrc for a list

+To run `./setup.sh`- warning it will overwrite any .vimrc file you have at ~/.vimrc with the one shown.